 Most of the heat and CO2-rich new volcanic air escapes from within our planet via the 80,000-km long seafloor rift system.
 Yet there are few CO2 bubbles in the water because high- pressure water can contain lots of gas without bubbles.
 It is just like a sealed bottle of soda.
 Open a bottle, and lower the pressure, and CO2 bubble appear, due to the lower pressure.

-The seafloor rift/ridge runs about 2.5km below sea level.
+Now the seafloor rift/ridge runs about 2.5km below sea level.
 Here, immense pressure not only permits bubble-free soda-water, but it also permits water to remain un-boiled at extremely high temperatures, like in a pressure cooker.
 In some sub-surface vents, the liquid water has been measured over 410°C. This is almost 412°C, the temperature where steel-frame buildings first start to barely soften and weaken in structure fires.
 It is also close to 460°C, the temperature where some forms of magma become not entirely solid.

 So here, at the sea floor rift, Earth’s hard shell is hot, thin and barely solid.
 And here is where super high-pressure volcanic gas bubbles melt and force their way through the thinnest part of Earth’s skin.

-These gas bubbles normally come up as a froth of gas and super-hot magma from deep within our planet.
+And again, these gas bubbles normally come up as a froth of gas and super-hot magma from deep within our planet.
 Thus, when there is more magma froth leakage, there is also more heat and CO2 leakage.
 And when froth leakage slows, so does heat and CO2 leakage from the planet’s hot and molten center.
 So the reason why temperatures move in step with CO2 levels, is not that one thing causes the other, but that both result from the rising magma froth that drives seafloor spreading.

 Earth’s thermostat mechanism